Skip to content

 Mid-Peninsula

-Sturgeon Bay is the next major stop on your list; it’s the largest city on the peninsula and where you’ll find the visitor center, a rich maritime culture, theatre and nightlife, and major stores and services.
+Sturgeon Bay is the next major stop on your list; it’s the largest only city on the peninsula, where you’ll find the Door County Visitor Center, a rich maritime culture, theatre and nightlife, and major stores and services.
 The area around Sturgeon Bay, including Carlsville, has no shortage of things to do and see and is the physical, cultural, and spiritual gateway to the rest of Door County.

-• Carlsville: Tiny community that has an outsized number of locally made artisan goods such as coffee, candles, wine, and spirits for sale in its shops, plus plenty of outdoor space for biking, hiking, and scenic drives.
+• Carlsville: A tiny community with an outsized number of locally made artisan goods such as coffee, candles, wine, and spirits for sale in its shops, plus plenty of outdoor space for biking, hiking, and scenic drives.

-• Sturgeon Bay: Small city on a canal with a maritime history and strong shipbuilding culture boasting two state parks (Potawatomi & Whitefish Dunes), lighthouses, a famous steel bridge, a bright red lighthouse, diverse dining options, and three separate shopping districts.
+• Sturgeon Bay: A small city on a canal with a maritime history and strong shipbuilding culture boasting two state parks (Potawatomi and Whitefish Dunes), lighthouses, a famous steel bridge, a bright red lighthouse, diverse dining options, and three separate shopping districts.

 The Lake Side (East/Lake Michigan)

-If you take highway 57 out of Sturgeon Bay, stops might include small beach communities, an iconic county park, a quiet and lesser-known state park, two even lesser-known inland lakes, and a trip on Lake Michigan via a boat rental or guided paddling experience.
+When you take Highway 57 out of Sturgeon Bay, you can stop at small beach communities, an iconic county park, a quiet and lesser-known state park, two even lesser-known inland lakes, and a trip on Lake Michigan via a boat rental or guided paddling experience.
 The quieter side of Door County gives you all the water views and the outdoor activities you can handle, minus the bay side’s crowds.

 • Jacksonport: Uncrowded white-sand beaches, small shops and restaurants, jagged limestone cliffs and shoreline, Cave Point County Park, paddling options, a springtime festival, and a traditional New Year’s Day swim in Lake Michigan.